 SLA parts have the highest resolution and accuracy, the clearest details, and the smoothest surface finish of all plastic 3D printing technologies, but the main benefit of SLA lies in its versatility.
 SLA resin formulations offer a wide range of optical, mechanical, and thermal properties to match those of standard, engineering, and industrial thermoplastics.

 SLA is a great option for large, highly detailed prototypes requiring tight tolerances and smooth surfaces, as well as molds, tooling, patterns, medical models, and functional parts.
-It also offers the material with the highest heat deflection temperature of 238 degrees Celsius—which makes it an ideal choice for certain engineering and manufacturing applications—as well as the widest selection of biocompatible materials for dental and medical applications.
-With Draft Resin, the Form 3L is also the fastest option for 3D printing large parts, up to 10X faster than FDM.
+It also offers the material with the highest heat deflection temperature of 238 °C — which makes it an ideal choice for certain engineering and manufacturing applications — as well as the widest selection of biocompatible materials for dental and medical applications.
+SLA is also the fastest option for 3D printing large parts, up to 10-20x faster than FDM 3D printing with materials like Fast Model Resin on Form 4L.

 Disadvantages of SLA

-SLA’s wide versatility comes with a slightly higher price tag.
-SLA resin parts also require post-processing after printing, which includes washing the parts and post-curing.
+SLA’s versatility comes with a slightly higher price tag than many large-format FDM options.
+Resin parts also require post-processing after printing, which includes washing the parts and post-curing.

 Request a Free Sample Part